lucasdengcn/bookstore-demo/README.md

 It is built on top of Spring Boot framework, since Spring Boot is a great framework for building microservices quickly and easily, and also the Spring Community is very active and has a lot of great resources and outstanding solutions for common problems.

+To simplify demo, here putting book service and cart service into one project.

 ## Tech Stack

 - Java 21